Couto/grunt-groundskeeper/README.md

 ### Parameters

 __identifier__ : `Object`
-You can provide multiple configuration options, by default `grunt` will run them all, but you can specify which one you want to run alone:
+You can provide multiple configuration options, by default `grunt` will run them all, but you can specify which one you want to run alone, by calling `groundskeeper:identifier`

 ```javascript
 grunt.initConfig({